 A couple times a year, on a sunny day, put your futon, shikibuton, or topper outside in the sun for an hour or two on each side.
 It's like giving your bed a natural dry-cleaning.
 The sun fluffs and revitalizes the fibers, discourages microbial growth, and evaporates any residual moisture.
 Does not apply to latex - latex can be deteriorated by sunlight.

 Even if you lovingly follow all the steps listed above, there may come a day when your natural bed doesn't feel quite as comfortable as it originally did.
 In that case, feel free to click the button below to send us information about your product so we can schedule a revitalization time.
 Often times, all that's necessary to bring new life to your faithful futon is a few new layers of cotton or wool, and that can cost significantly less than a new bed.
-We do need to see it in person so we can assess what needs to be done, but once we figure it out we can usually finish the revitalization that same day.
+This service is for Seattle area residents only.

 Schedule a Revitalization